Launching Nation’s First Innovation-Focused Philanthropy Center in Chicago – March 2020

 Field Foundation is proud to have conceptualized and co-created FBRK Impact House with entrepreneur Israel Idonije on the nation’s first innovation-focused philanthropy center dedicated to serving and supporting foundations, grant makers, and impact investors committed to social change.

-Eighteen months ago, the Field Foundation, Woods Fund and US Artists began to dream together about what would happen if we actually left our false silos and physically uprooted ourselves to be closer together.
+Several years ago, the Field Foundation, Woods Fund and US Artists began to dream together about what would happen if we actually left our false silos and physically uprooted ourselves to be closer together.
 To listen more, learn collectively, and ultimately create an open, loving space that connects us better.
 What might happen for our collective social impact goals?
 And then, for our city?

 Along with our partners, including Forefront, A Better Chicago, Chicago Public Library Foundation, Children First Fund and Pillar’s Fund, it was our belief that Chicago’s philanthropic organizations can work better together, share ideas and resources, reduce redundancies, and operate with greater efficiency.